 1. Frankfurt Christmas Market

 We have to start with one of the biggest, longest and, arguably, best Christmas markets in the UK.
-Frankfurt Christmas Market is on from until December 23, where you can grab everything from mulled wine and wooden toys to schnitzels and stollen.
-It will be open everyday from 10am to 9pm for an incredible 50 days of Christmas celebrations in the city centre!
-The ice rink has also returned, alongside the ferris wheel, which will both hang around Centenary Square until January 8, between 10am and 10pm.
+Frankfurt Christmas Market is back with everything from mulled wine and wooden toys to schnitzels and stollen on November 2 until Christmas Eve.
+That’s an incredible 52 days of Christmas celebrations in the city centre!

 More of a funfair than another Christmas market in Birmingham, Winter Funland makes a triumphant return.
-Head indoors (meaning no worrying about the weather) to Birmingham NEC on December 10 to January 2.
-There’ll be thrilling funfair rides – such as waltzers and dodgems – a slick ice skating rink, and a range of festive foods will be available, such as candy floss and mulled wine.
+Head indoors (which means you won’t need to worry about the weather) to Birmingham NEC from December 9 to January 1.
+There’ll be thrilling funfair rides – such as waltzers and dodgems – a slick ice skating rink and a range of festive foods will be available, such as candy floss and mulled wine.
 And what is Christmas without a trip to Santa’s grotto?